bluescan/bip39tools/README.md

 Generate a valid BIP-39 mnemonic using dice.

 NOTE: THE SOFTWARE DOES NOT EXIST YET.
 STILL RESEARCHING.
+### Introduction
 This software is for generating a valid BIP-39 mnemonic of 12, 15, 18, 21 or 24 words in cases where a user would rather generate their own entropy instead of relying on an unknown or otherwise opaque randomness source.
 This tool uses physical dice for the source of randomness.

+### Entropy Generation
 Depending of the number and type of dice you have, different methods of generating random bits are used.
-Note that 12 words represents 128 bits of entropy, 15 words -> 160 bits, 18 words -> 192 bits, 21 words -> 224 bits, and 24 words -> 256 bits.
+Note that 12 words represents 128 bits of entropy, 15 words -> 160 bits, 18 words -> 192 bits, 21 words -> 224 bits, and 24 words -> 256 bits of entropy.

 * If you have one Casino-quality 6-sided die that is evenly balanced and has no bias, this tools generates a max of 2 bits per roll.
 Since a roll of 5 or 6 means you need to discard and re-roll, you can expect to perform 128 + 43 = 171 rolls to